|

 Greg's first springer, photo by Jason Kent.

-Spring Chinook season on the Columbia River is like a football game with a low-scoring first half.
+Spring Chinook season on the Columbia River is like a football game with a low-scoring start to the game.
 Although there is tremendous anticipation and excitement related to reports of the first springer of the year being caught, that's just the kickoff.
-As the game goes on, both teams (fish and anglers) get warmed up and start putting some big numbers on the board.
+As the game continues, both teams (fish and anglers) get warmed up and start putting bigger numbers on the board.

-"Once the season gets really rolling in a year with a good run, you can have a couple thousand boats a day out there," said Jimmy Watts, Columbia River recreational fishery biologist for ODFW.
-"But when the season first opens in January almost nobody is out there.
-The abundance of fish and the intensity of angler effort usually builds as we get into March."
+"Once the season gets really rolling in a year with a good run, you can easily have over a thousand fishing boats on a single day on the lower Columbia," said Jimmy Watts, Columbia River recreational fishery biologist for ODFW.
+"But when the season first opens, very few people are out fishing.
+The abundance of fish and the intensity of angler effort usually builds as we progress through March, and spring Chinook fishing in early April can be really good."

 This year, the excitement may tip toward late in the game when fish numbers and water conditions should be better than earlier.
-"I bet a lot of people are going to ask for the first 8 days of April off this year for salmon fishing," he predicted.
+"I bet a lot of people are already planning to take time off work during the first eight days of April this year for salmon fishing," he predicted.
+Spring break is usually an excellent time to fish for early springers on the lower Columbia (though it's also dependent on water conditions).

-In late February, Watts and other managers from Oregon and Washington adopted initial recreational spring Chinook seasons on the Columbia River during a joint state hearing.
+In late February, fishery managers from Oregon and Washington adopted initial recreational spring Chinook fisheries on the Columbia River during a joint state hearing.

-Effective March 1 (downstream of Bonneville Dam) and April 1 (upstream of Bonneville Dam), the following regulations will take the place of permanent rules for the mainstem Columbia River between Buoy 10 and the Oregon/Washington border.
+Effective March 1 (downstream of Bonneville Dam) and April 1 (upstream of Bonneville Dam), the regulations listed below will take the place of permanent rules for the mainstem Columbia River between Buoy 10 and the Oregon/Washington border upstream of McNary Dam.

 Downstream of Bonneville Dam